RAVE Group

 Deep understanding requires building from scratch

-If you can't explain your ideas clearly without notes, you don't understand your ideas well-enough yet
+If you can't explain ideas clearly without notes, you don't have deep understanding

 Pick problems with few competitors --- ideally, define your own!
 Do something nobody's ever done!